znzhao/Core/Econometrics.md

 3. $Var(\hat e | X) =  M_X \Sigma M_X'$

-   And when Homoscedasticity is true, we have:
+   And when homoscedasticity is true, we have:

 4. $Var(\hat\beta|X) = \sigma^2(X'X)^{-1}$